project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/85-john-kempf-what-would-he-do-with-a-1-billion-dollar-investment-fund.md

 ---
-title: 85 John Kempf, what would he do with a 1 billion dollar investment fund?
+title: 85 John Kempf What Would He Do With A 1 Billion Dollar Investment Fund
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-07-14)